LiMuon: Light and Fast Muon Optimizer for Large Models: Convergence Analysis

 \begin{theorem} Under the Assumptions~\ref{ass:s1},~\ref{ass:v},~\ref{ass:l}, the sequence $\{W_t\}_{t=0}^T$ be generated from Algorithm \ref{alg:1} with \textbf{Option} \#1.
 Let $\beta_t=\beta \in (0,1)$ and $\eta_t=\eta$ for all $t\geq 0$, we have

 where $r= \min(m,n)$. \end{theorem}

 \begin{remark} From the above Theorem~\ref{th:1}, let $\eta=O(\frac{1}{T^{2/3}})$ and $\beta=O(\frac{1}{T^{2/3}})$, we have

+Thus, our LiMuon has a fast convergence rate of $O(\frac{1}{T^{1/3}})$.
 Since our LiMuon algorithm only requires one sample at each iteration, i.e., batch size $b=1$, so it has a lower sample (or SFO) complexity of $bT = O(\epsilon^{-3})$ for finding an $\epsilon$-nuclear-norm stationary point of the problem~(\ref{eq:p1}).
-Since $\|\nabla f(W_t)\|_\F \leq \|\nabla f(W_t)\|_*$ for all $W_t$, our LiMuon algorithm also has a lower SFO complexity of $O(\epsilon^{-3})$ for finding an $\epsilon$-Frobenius-norm stationary point of the problem~(\ref{eq:p1}). \end{remark}
+Since $\|\nabla F(W_t)\|_\F \leq \|\nabla F(W_t)\|_*$ for all $W_t$, our LiMuon algorithm also has a lower SFO complexity of $O(\epsilon^{-3})$ for finding an $\epsilon$-Frobenius-norm stationary point of the problem~(\ref{eq:p1}). \end{remark}